 Previous study had detected the global methylation status in SSc fibroblasts and found some of the abnormalties [21].
 However, the methylation status of immune cells, which are of great importance for the pathogenesis of autoimmune diseases, still remains unknown.
 Here, we integrated whole-genome DNA methylation microarray and targeted bisulfite sequencing methods to determine the global DNA methylation status in CD4+ and CD8+ T cells of SSc patients.
 We found that the global hypo-methylation of type I IFN signaling pathway associated genes was shared in both CD4+ and CD8+ T cells of SSc patients.
 Increased expression of type I IFN induced genes and serum concentration of type I IFN were both identified in the SSc patients.
 It is reasonable to presume that the elevated type I interferon could be the cause for the hypo-methylation as well as the increased expression of its induced genes.
 And we further confirmed that type I IFN stimulus could promote the secretion of TGF-β, which might finally contribute to the pathogenesis of SSc.

-We noticed W Lei et al found a global hypo-methylation in CD4+ T cells from SSc patients [22].
+We noticed W Lei et al found a global hypo-methylation in CD4+ T cells from SSc patients with the Methylamp™ Global DNA Methylation Quantification Kit, which quantified the global methylation level with ELISA method [22].
 Interestingly, in our study, we found no significant hyper/hypo-methylation in CD4+ T cells from SSc patients using Illumina HumanMethylation 450K microarry.
-This discordance might be caused by the different methods of methylation measurement.
-Xx et al detected the global methylation in CD4+ T cells from SSc patients with the Methylamp™ Global DNA Methylation Quantification Kit, which quantified the global methylation level with ELISA method.
+This discordance might be caused by the different methods of methylation measurement..
 In addition, the sporadic coverage of the whole genome CpG sites of HumanMethylation 450K microarry may also lead to this discrepancy.
 More comprehensive detection methods like RRBS and WGBS are urgently needed for drawing a better conclusion.

 Type I Interferon has been recently considered to contriture largely to the pathogenesis of several autoimmune diseases through the genetic and epigenetic studies.
 Patrick Coit et al and Devin M. Absher et al both found a hypo-methylation signature in SLE patients, suggesting its importance in the pathogenesis of SLE[13, 14].
 And Juliana Imgenberg-Kreuz et al also found the hypo-methylation status of interferion related genes in pSS [23].
 Moreover, Brandon W Higgs et al found a common activated type I interferon pathway in five autoimmune diseases with gene expression microarray [24].
 Furthermore, many of the susceptible genes identified in SSc, SLE and RA were belong to the type I interferon pathway, such as the STAT4, IFR5 etc [25-30].
 Another study also demonstrated that the activated type I IFN system in several systemic autoimmune diseases including SSc and Sjogren syndrome may contribute to the vascular pathology and involve in the profibrotic process [31].
 As a result, it is necessary to examine if the methylation alteration of type I IFN associated genes were also shown in other kinds of autoimmune diseases.
 We then downloaded the datasets of SLE and RA from GEO database (GSE42861 and GSE59250).
 And we analyzed the significantly differential methylated genes of SSc in these two autoimmune diseases.
 As expected, we found that these genes were shown to be strongly hypo-methylated in the CD4+ T cells of SLE as well as in the peripheral blood leukocyte of RA (Supplementary Table 12).
 These consistent hypo-methylation of type I IFN associated genes in three autoimmune diseases indicated that type I IFN hypo-methylation might be a common event in some of the pathogenesis of autoimmune diseases, and might be of importance for the drug discovery of autoimmune diseases.